Cassandra Jenkins

 Press: Pam Nashel pam@sirenscallpr.com

-Booking (UK, EU): Will Church & Alice Hogg will@atc-live.com & alice@atc-live.com
+Booking (ROW): Will Church & Alice Hogg will@atc-live.com & alice@atc-live.com

 Legal: Paul Sommerstein ps@paulsommerstein.com